 When you choose to finance a vehicle, the lender, which could be a bank, finance company or credit union, has a security interest on the vehicle called collateral.
 The security interest gives the lender the right to take the vehicle back if the borrower defaults on the terms of the loan.

 The loan agreement, or Retail Installment Sales Contract (RISC), will state terms for you to get your vehicle back.
 Some agreements may demand payment of the full balance remaining on the loan, while others may ask for past due payments.
 The loan agreement may also state terms for the inclusion of repossession fees, such as towing and storage.

-If there is a “default" - such as late or partial payment, a lapse in insurance coverage, or death of borrower - the finance company, bank, or credit union may repossess your vehicle.
+If a borrower has defaulted on the terms of the loan, such as missed, late or partial payment, a lapse in insurance coverage, or death of borrower - the lender may repossess the vehicle.

 After the repossession, the lender will send the following letters to the borrower:

 This letter details terms for the borrower to get the vehicle back.
 It will state the amount of money that must be paid within a specific period of time, and indicate the date the vehicle will be sold at an auction or private sale.